 What to expect from your doctor

-Your doctor will do a physical examination and ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
+Being ready to answer questions from your doctor may reserve time to go over any points you want to spend more time on.
 Some questions the doctor may ask include:

 Sep.
 08, 2011